Full-Time vs Part-Time Employment Interview Questions

 - I am interested in this position at your company because (give the aspects of the job that interest you most).
 I'm available to work part-time but I'm interested in exploring opportunities at your company.

-Sample Answers: If You Would Prefer to Work Full-Time and the Job is Part-Time
+If You Would Prefer to Work Full-Time and the Job Is Part-Time

 - I am available for part-time work now and I am interested in working for your company.
 In the coming months, I will be available to work more hours.
 (You can give a reason if you have one, such as family schedule, education schedule, etc.)